For local resources,

 choose a city page in New Jersey:

-If you are a veteran, your veteran's benefits, especially the Post 9/11 GI Bill, are the best sources of funding available to pay for aviation A&P mechanic school in New Jersey.
-With the Post 9/11 GI Bill, you can be reimbursed for up to 100% of your aviation A&P mechanic school expenses in New Jersey.
-This is a sizeable amount of funding that goes a long way toward making you an A&P mechanic tech in New Jersey, but there are a few things to consider before taking the leap.
+If you are a veteran, your veteran's benefits, especially the Post 9/11 GI Bill, are the best sources of funding available to pay for aircraft mechanic schools in New Jersey.
+With the Post 9/11 GI Bill, you can be reimbursed for up to 100% of your aviation aircraft mechanic training expenses in New Jersey.
+This is a sizeable amount of funding that goes a long way toward making you an A&P mechanic, but there are a few things to consider before taking the leap.

 For Veterans, aviation mechanic training expenses in New Jersey can be covered up to $10,000 dollar per academic year!
 Qualified veterans can use Post 9/11 GI Bill benefits to cover 100% of their training costs up to $10,000 dollars per academic year.
 Depending on the program, this is a big portion of the expense of aviation mechanic school in New Jersey.

 While it is worth noting this limitation, it is hardly causing alarm since it covers or severely reduces the costs of most aviation mechanic school courses.